Robert S. Neuman: Series

 In 1977, August Heckscher, a friend, print maker and commissioner of New York City public parks, commissioned a series of etchings from Neuman to accompany an edition of Sebastian Brandt's Shyp of Fools.
 The series is composed of richly evocative mixed media drawings, lithographs, etchings and printing plates that depict meticulously rendered medieval barques and their crews on ill-fated voyages to Paradise.
 "Each work mirrors— with irony, optimism and a touch of tongue-in-cheek humor— Brandt's own commentaries on the follies and foibles of man".

 In 1979, Neuman returned to Spain on a wedding trip with his wife, Sunne Savage, and visited the Alhambra palace.
 The Alhambra series "evokes the atmosphere of the exotic landmark and translates the ethereal rays of light that ripple through its halls into cascades of color".

 In 1980, Neuman began the Lame Deer Series.
 Lame Deer was inspired by a visit to a Native American reservation close to the Battle of Little Big Horn in Lame Deer, Montana.
 Visiting the historic site spurred Neuman to visually relate the Western American landscape in a way he felt had not been done before.
 History is hidden in each vividly chromatic landscape where the most prominent symbol is the teepee— each has the skin stripped away, and resembles "…drawings on a cave wall, remnants of a people continually in flight.”
 Ultimately, the Lame Deer series was meant to bring attention to the plight of the Native Americans.

 As the 1980s progressed, Neuman explored new avenues of visual expression.
 His Rose Paintings, begun in 1982, are monochromatic, sumptuous and textural landscapes, using the applied technique of tachisme.
 Meanwhile, the Voyage Series, begun in 1986, saw Neuman exploring the symbolism of knots, often seen in Celtic, Viking and Moorish art, as a metaphor for travelling through life.

 Neuman's new works, created during the 1990s to present day, are a visual melting pot of many of his earlier series including Alhambra, Barcelona and Rose Paintings.
 The gestural compositions and broad flat panes of color look back to his earliest days as an Abstract Expressionist.
 Each work is still distinct from what has come before and begins to define what will come next.

 Collections

 Robert Neuman's art can be found in the collections of dozens of major museums in America and in private and corporate collections in America and abroad.
-His work has an exceptionally strong presence in the collection of Allan Stone Projects, a private gallery with an expansive and eclectic collection of Post-War American art.
+His work has a strong presence in the collection of Allan Stone Projects, a private gallery with an expansive and eclectic collection of Post-War American art.